scalatra/scalatra-website/guides/swagger.md

 [petstore]: http://petstore.swagger.wordnik.com

+Click on the "raw" link next to each API description, and you'll see the Swagger spec file for the API.

-### Swagger integration
+## Scalatra's Swagger integration

-Let's get back to the spec files.
-In addition to enabling automatic documentation as in the Pet Store example, these JSON files allow client and server code to be automatically generated, in multiple languages.

-Scalatra's Swagger integration allow you to annotate the code within your RESTful API in order to automatically generate JSON descriptors which are valid Swagger specs.
-This means that once you annotate your API methods, you get some very useful (and pretty) documentation capabilities for free, using the [swagger-ui][ui].
-You also get the ability to generate client and server code in multiple languages, using the [swagger-codegen][codegen] project.
+Scalatra's Swagger integration allow you to annotate the code within your RESTful API in order to automatically generate Swagger spec files.
+This means that once you annotate your API methods, you get documentation for free.

-Client code can be generated for Flash, Java, JavaScript, Objective-C, PHP, Python, Python3, Ruby, or Scala.

 [ui]:https://github.com/wordnik/swagger-ui
 [codegen]:https://github.com/wordnik/swagger-codegen

-## Setting up the Scalatra Flower Shop with Swagger

 Let's annotate our Scalatra flowershop with Swagger, in order to auto-generate runnable API documentation.